DanOrlovsky/danorlovsky.github.io/_posts/2020-12-09-Getter-only-domain.markdown

 date:   2020-12-09 10:45:47 -0400
 categories: ef-core
 ---
-I ran into a situation where I needed to create a domain model with a property that only allowed a getter-property.
+I ran into a situation where I needed to create a domain model with a property that only allowed for getter-access.

 Imagine the scenario: you have an object where a property represents a temporal state: one that cannot change.
 In my case, I needed to store a Payload that was recieved in the body of a request at the time it was received.
 Because of this scenario, I can't allow this property to _ever_ be changed.
 But how?